amomsi/RHCA-Performance-Study-Guide/README.md

 Some tuned profiles activate helper programs that montior the activity of selected subsystems.
 /etc/tuned/tuned-main.conf is the main configuration file.

+To configure dynamic tuning, change the dynamic_tuning setting to 1 in /etc/tuned/tuned_main.conf

 Useful Commands:
 ```shell
 tuned-adm active